redis/redis-doc/commands/command.md

 ## Step

-The step, or increment, between the _first key_ and the postion of the next key.
+The step, or increment, between the _first key_ and the position of the next key.

 Consider the following two examples: